krahets/hello-algo/en/docs/chapter_graph/graph_operations.md

 [file]{graph_adjacency_matrix}-[class]{graph_adj_mat}-[func]{}
 ```

-## Implementation based on adjacency list
+## Implementation Based on Adjacency List

 Given an undirected graph with a total of $n$ vertices and $m$ edges, the various operations can be implemented as shown in the figure below.